Instructional Locations

 (603) 899-4000

 The original campus of the University is located in Rindge, the home of the traditional undergraduate residential community of Franklin Pierce.
-The physical facilities of the Rindge campus include two modern classroom buildings (including a laboratory facility), the Frank S. DiPietro Library, the Marlin Fitzwater Center for Communication, an amphitheater, an academic services center, a campus center, six residence halls, three apartment houses, four townhouse complexes, suites, an administrative services building, a field house, a boathouse, an air frame recreation complex and fitness center, state-of-the-art intercollegiate athletic fields, a health center, a theatre, and administrative buildings.
+The physical facilities of the Rindge campus include two modern classroom buildings (including a laboratory facility), the Frank S. DiPietro Library, the Marlin Fitzwater Center for Communication, an amphitheater, an academic services center, a campus center, six residence halls, three apartment houses, four townhouse complexes, suites, an administrative services building, a field house, a boathouse, an air frame recreation complex and fitness center, state-of-the-art intercollegiate athletic fields, a health center and administrative buildings.

 The University’s 1,200-acre campus provides a living laboratory for fieldwork in natural and environmental sciences.
 Nestled between Mt.
 Monadnock and Pearly Pond, the Rindge campus features woods, wetlands, fields, ponds, trails, and gardens.
 Outdoor recreational opportunities abound: the Pearly Pond beach facility is ideal for swimming, boating, fishing, and skating, and miles of trails are available for hiking, mountain biking and cross-country skiing.
 The Monadnock Region’s numerous lakes, streams, mountains and recreational facilities offer four-season enjoyment as well.